CDProjects/OTS-Final-archived/README.md

-# OTS-Final - Final version of website that will be deployed once finished and paid for by OTS.
+# OTS-Final - Final version of website that will be deployed once finished.
 Access across most common view ports.